 An OT may also be known as a registered occupational therapist (OTR).

-There are 2063 specialists practicing Occupational Therapy in Virginia with an overall average rating of 4.3 stars.
-There are 2 hospitals in Virginia with affiliated Occupational Therapy specialists, including Chippenham Hospital and Virginia Commonwealth University (VCU) Medical Center.
+There are 2242 specialists practicing Occupational Therapy in Virginia with an overall average rating of 4.3 stars.
+There is 1 hospital in Virginia with affiliated Occupational Therapy specialists, including Virginia Commonwealth University (VCU) Medical Center.